carbon-language/carbon-lang/docs/design/README.md

 -   Re-engineer foundations to model and enforce safety.
 This has complex and difficulty in C++ without first simplifying the language.

-This leads to Carbon's incremenatl path to safety:
+This leads to Carbon's incremental path to safety:

 -   Keep your performance, your existing codebase, and your developers.
 -   Adopt Carbon through a scalable, tool-assisted migration from C++.